JustOpenSource/fatalshootings/README.md

 #####renderView()

+The `renderView()` is used inside the route callback and expects the `req` and `res` objects.

-Rendering a view will fetch the template, apply the data model, and call `res.render()` to render the view inside of the global html page template.
+Rendering a view with this utility will fetch the template, apply the data model, and call `res.render()` to render the view inside of the global html page template.

 ```
 router.route('/').get(function(req, res){